jumpingjoy/watchnationpro/menstrual-hygiene.md

 This program comes in the stable of Glow, and you'll be able to get it here.
 Also, a Webby winner for both fitness and health.
 Ranked 4.7, it was named as the Most Innovative program of 2016.
 It's an app for love, relationships, and sex, making it more than only a period tracker.
 It has a community where you can talk, make new friends, and post selfies without Snapchat filters.
 There's a feature called Eve Gems, which has quizzes and informative guides, along with emojis and gifs.

 ### PERIOD PLUS
-The Period plus monitoring app can be obtained just on the Apple Store.
+The period plus monitoring app can be installed from the Apple Store.
 Rated 4.7.
 It's tasteful and sophisticated and comes with an exhaustive selection of attributes it can monitor.
 These include Breakouts, Stressors, Weight Changes, and Migraines, the last not available in other programs.
 Phase Plus has colored themes and a game called cotton' Plop,' which supports a 3D signature.
 One of the reviewers finds it creepy' that the app is precise and accurate in its predictions.

 ## What Precautions You Must Take Maintain Menstrual Hygiene?

-Developing countries still have to cope up with menstrual hygiene as many thousand women nevertheless use rags, leaves, and other substances during their periods.
+Developing countries still have to cope with menstrual hygiene as many thousand women nevertheless use rags, leaves, and other substances during their periods.
 These not just confine them to remain in the home, they also impact their wellbeing.
 Here are a few tips every woman must follow to keep menstrual hygiene.

 ### Change your Pad Every Four Hours
 If you use sanitary pads to loosen the flow during your periods, remember to change them often.
 Ideally, altering it every four hours is excellent.
 Otherwise, every day, do this to the first two days when the flow is thicker.
 On other people too, don't wear the same pad for more than eight hours.